How to Combat Misinformation and Find Reputable Sources Online

 - Check the credibility of the source.
 Ask yourself questions like: Is this person an expert on the subject?
 What kind of schooling or training do they have on this topic?
 What are their motivations for sharing this information?

 - Look for citations.
-People sharing ideas online should also share what’s informing them.
+People sharing ideas online should also share where they’re getting their information.
 Reliable sources include government sites, studies from peer-reviewed journals, and research papers.

 - Opt for neutrality.
-People who present extremes may be pushing a political agenda or looking to marginalize others.
+People who present extremes may be pushing an agenda of their own.
 Stick to neutral sources who state the facts and contribute information in a nonjudgmental tone.

 - Check for bias.
-You can use a media bias chart to see where a news outlet leans politically.
-This can inform the kind of reporting they do, the sources they consult, and the way they present information.
+You can use a media bias chart to see where a news outlet leans politically and how reliable their information tends to be.
+Political biascan inform the kind of reporting news outlets do, the sources they consult, and the way they present information.

 In addition to the fact-checking steps above, you can: